 Registering and Titling Mopeds

 If you never plan to operate your moped on a city street, the County Assessor will give you "off-highway" stickers.
 Most people won't use this option.

-If your bike can go over 30 mph and has an engine bigger than 50 ccs, you'll need to get a motorcycle endorsement.
+If your bike exceeds the classifications above, you'll need to get a motorcycle endorsement.